taliajmallo/rpgs/characters/Jasskia/charsheet.md

 The caster level of these spell-like abilities is equal to the changeling’s character level.
 The DC for these spell-like abilities is equal to 10 + the spell’s level + the changeling’s Charisma modifier.
-### Favored Class Bonus - Dark Elementalist Alternate III
+### Favored Class Bonus - Dark Elementalist Alternate IV
 Each time you take this benefit, gain +1/3 of a use of Soul Power per day.

 ## Class Features